Tamotsu Ema: Later career

-In July 1942, Lieutenant Ema was transferred to the Saiki Air Group in Japan and became its leader.
+In July 1942, Ema was transferred to the Saiki Air Group in Japan and became its leader.
 In May 1943, he was assigned as the leader (Hikōtaichō) of the 582nd Air Group and was sent to Rabaul to operate in the Solomon Islands.
 His group temporarily moved to Buin airfield to participate in Operation SE and were sent to attack the Allied shipping around Guadalcanal.
 After releasing the bombs on enemy transport ships anchored at Lunga, his squadron was ambushed by numerous Wildcat fighters.
 He managed to escape them but his D3A dive bomber was severely damaged and his observer was killed in the process.
 Due to a leaking fuel tank, he made an emergency stop at Vella Lavella before he returned back to Buin and subsequently to Rabaul.

-In September 1943, he was transferred to the Mobara Air Group in Japan.
-In May 1944, he was promoted to Lieutenant Commander and was assigned to the 701st Air Group operating in Chitose on Hokkaido.
+In September 1943, Ema was transferred to the Mobara Air Group in Japan.
+In May 1944, he was promoted to lieutenant commander and was assigned to the 701st Air Group operating in Chitose on Hokkaido.
 In October same year, he was appointed as the commanding officer of a kamikaze unit in the Philippines.
 Finally, he was transferred back to the 701st Air Group in March 1945, where he remained until the end of the war.

-Lieutenant Ema survived the war and later published a book that comprises a collection of battle accounts from several IJN dive bomber aircrew, including himself, Sadamu Takahashi, Keiichi Arima and Zenji Abe, among others.
+Ema survived the war and later published a book that comprises a collection of battle accounts from several IJN dive bomber aircrew, including himself, Sadamu Takahashi, Keiichi Arima and Zenji Abe.